 He wrote 647 articles and 31 books, including two that were translated into English:

+Introduction to Quality Control and What Is Total Quality Control?
+The Japanese Way.
 He is well known for coming up with the concept for the fishbone shaped diagram, known as the Ishikawa or cause and effect diagram, used to improve the performance of teams in determining potential root causes of their quality problems.

 Kaoru Ishikawa built on Feigenbaum’s concept of total quality and suggested that all employees have greater role to play, arguing that an over-reliance on the quality professional would limit the potential for improvement.
 Maintaining that company-wide participation was required from the top management to the front-line staff.
 As every area of an organization can affect quality, all areas should study statistical techniques and implement as required with internal and external Quality Audit programmes.
 Going on to name areas such as engineering, design, manufacturing, sales, materials, clerical, planning, accounting, business and personnel that can not only improve internally but also provide the essential information to allow strategic management decisions to be made concerning the company.